Skip to main content

 What Happens Next

-1. Dashboard starts — Panopticon launches the local server and opens the browser UI
+1. Command Deck opens — Panopticon launches the local server and opens the dashboard in your browser

 2. Add a project — click the project picker and point Panopticon at a GitHub or GitLab repo